Luke Short

 Luke Lamar Short (January 22, 1854 – September 8, 1893) was an American Old West gunfighter, cowboy, U.S. Army scout, dispatch rider, gambler, boxing promoter, and saloon owner.
-He survived numerous gunfights, the most famous of which were against Charlie Storms in Tombstone, Arizona Territory and against Jim Courtright in Fort Worth, Texas.
+He survived numerous gunfights, the most famous of which were against Charlie Storms in Tombstone, Arizona Territory, and against Jim Courtright in Fort Worth, Texas.
 Short had business interests in three of the best-known saloons in the Old West: the Oriental in Tombstone, the Long Branch Saloon in Dodge City, and the White Elephant in Fort Worth.

 Early life

 Short was born in Polk County, Arkansas, in January 1854.
 He was the fifth child of Josiah Washington Short (February 2, 1812 – February 8, 1890) and his wife Hetty Brumley (February 2, 1826 – November 30, 1908).
 Short had nine siblings.
-The family soon moved to Montague County, Texas.
+The family moved to Montague County, Texas shortly after Short's birth.

-In 1862, Luke Short witnessed first-hand his father's being ambushed and attacked by Comanches in their yard.
-His father was surrounded by the Indians, who wounded him with arrows and lances.
-Inside the house, Luke, who was a little boy at that time, helped the elder Short by dragging a large rifle to his brother, who then ran and handed it to his father.
-At the age of 13, Luke was said to have carved the face of a bully when he was still at school, which was a reason why he and his father moved to Fort Worth.
+In 1862, Luke Short witnessed his father being ambushed and attacked by a group of Comanches in their yard.
+His father was surrounded by the group and attacked with arrows and lances.
+Inside the house, Luke helped the elder Short by dragging a large rifle to his brother, who then ran and handed it to his father.
+At the age of 13, Luke was said to have "carved" the face of a bully when he was still at school, which was the reason why he and his father moved to Fort Worth.

-In 1869, at age 15, Short started work as a cowboy, which he continued through 1875, and during which he made several trips to the Kansas railheads.
+In 1869, at age 15, Short started work as a cowboy, which he continued through 1875, during which he made several trips to the Kansas railheads.

-Short was reported by Bat Masterson to have killed six drunken Sioux Indians at various times.
+Short was reported by Bat Masterson to have killed six drunken Sioux at various times.
 Later writers have relied on Masterson's story as truthful and added to it, but no documentation of these killings has been found.
-Nonetheless, Short had been in over 30 engagements fighting Indians while working for the government.
-His first Indian fight was in 1869.
+Nonetheless, Short had been in over 30 engagements fighting Indians while working for the government, with his first fight occurring in 1869.
 While working as a scout for General George Crook in 1876, he was stationed in the Black Hills during the Sioux insurrection.
-While conducting one of his usual scouting expeditions for the army, a band of 15 Indians suddenly ambushed and fired at him with rifles.
-Short managed to draw his pistols and fired back, killing three of them in quick succession.
+While conducting a scouting expedition for the army, a band of 15 Indians ambushed and fired at him with rifles.
+Short managed to draw his pistols and fired back, killing three of the attackers.
 Some of the Indians gave chase on horseback, and Short killed two of them before finally reaching safety.